WebTools-NG/WebTools-NG/docs/modules/ExportTools/Fields.md

 # This is the fields that the ExportTools module handles

-When a field is left blank, it means we are unsure if it's supported for the type of export-
+When a field is left blank, it means we are unsure if it's supported for the type of export

+If a field is marked as `N/A` it means it doesn't exists for the type of export

 | Fields  | Movie | Episode |
 | :------------- | :-------------: | :-------------: |